Menu — Smart UI JavaScript API

 "up"

-<smart-menu close-action='down'></smart-menu>
+<smart-menu close-action="down"></smart-menu>

-const menu = document.querySelector('smart-menu');
+const el = document.querySelector('smart-menu');

-const menu = document.querySelector('smart-menu');
+const el = document.querySelector('smart-menu');

-let closeAction = menu.closeAction;
+const closeAction = el.closeAction;

 Specifies the data source for the Menu component.
 The data source should be provided as an array of objects, where each object represents a menu item with the following properties: